godagu/Smart-Watch-prototype-with-ESP32/README.md

 ---

 ## Overview
-This project implements a prototype **smart watch** using the ESP8266 WiFi-enabled microcontroller.
+This project implements a prototype **smart watch** using the ESP WiFi-enabled microcontroller.
 The device demonstrates essential smartwatch functions, including sensing, step tracking, real-time updates, and user interaction.

 ### Features